-Washington, PA (March 23, 2021) — Eight Washington & Jefferson College (W&J) students have been selected to receive stipends from W&J’s Merck Internships for Excellence in Science program to support off-campus biomedical research internships in Summer 2021.
+WASHINGTON, PA (March 28, 2022) — Seven Washington & Jefferson College (W&J) students have been selected to receive stipends from W&J’s Merck Internships for Excellence in Science program to support off-campus biomedical research internships in Summer 2022.

-Alex Keith (Biology ’22) will intern at the Pain Diagnostics and Interventional Care Center in Sewickley, Pennsylvania.
-Alex’s research will focus on characterizing surgical site infections in patients who received spinal cord stimulation devices for control of chronic pain.
+Hunter Leech (Biology Dec ’23) will intern at Pain Diagnostics and Interventional Care in Sewickley, Pennsylvania.
+Hunter’s research will focus on determining the effectiveness of spinal cord stimulator trials in predicting long-term health outcomes for patients with chronic pain.

-Dylan Mayanja (Chemistry ’23) will intern in the Department of Anesthesiology, Perioperative and Pain Medicine at the Stanford University School of Medicine in Stanford, California.
-Dylan’s research will focus on determining sex differences in immune responses to injury and chronic pain.
+Dylan Mayanja (Chemistry ‘23) will return for a second Merck-funded internship in the Department of Anesthesiology, Perioperative and Pain Medicine at the Stanford University School of Medicine in Stanford, California.
+Dylan will continue his research from Summer 2021 on the role of astrocyte cells in chronic pain.

 The Merck Selection Committee consists of Dr. Candy DeBerry (Biology, Merck program administrator and committee chair), Dr. Ron Bayline (Biology), Dr. Sara Chamberlin (Physics), Dr. Mark Harris (Chemistry), Dr. Alice Lee (Biology), and Dr. Kelly Lohr (Biology).

-For more information about research internships by Merck Scholars and other W&J science students, visit the or contact Dr. DeBerry.
+For more information about research internships by Merck Scholars and other W&J science students, visit the W&J Science Research Internships wiki page or contact Dr. DeBerry.

 About W&J’s Merck Internships for Excellence in Science program